henaprince/underwater_target_detection/README.md

 This repository contains the source code, models, and instructions for reproducing the results from our paper:

-**"Transformer-Enhanced YOLO for Underwater Object Detection and Classification amidst Challenging Lighting Conditions"**,  *The Visual Computer, Springer, 2025*.
+**"Transformer-Enhanced YOLO for Underwater Object Detection and Classification amidst Challenging Lighting Conditions"**,  * 📄 Abstract

----

-## 📄 Abstract

 Underwater object detection is challenging due to poor lighting and visibility.
 This work combines a contrast-limited adaptive enhancement method (CLABPHE + sharpening) with an enhanced YOLOv5s model using a Transformer Block and Cross-Convolution module (CC-TBC).
 Our system improves mAP@0.5, precision, and F1-score over YOLOv5, YOLOv8, and Faster RCNN on the DUO dataset.